India seeks possible U.S. tax violations as stand hardens in diplomat row

 India had also withdrawn some privileges U.S. diplomats and their families enjoy and would treat them as Indian officials are treated in the United States, the Indian official said.

-U.S. Ambassador Nancy Powell has been refused special privileges at New Delhi airport.
+Since the bilateral blow-up, U.S. ambassador Nancy Powell has been refused special privileges at New Delhi airport.

 U.S. consular officials and their families have been asked to surrender identity cards that gave them a degree of immunity.
 Under a new regime, consular officials - but not their families - will be given identity cards with fewer privileges.

 "Spouses and children have no more immunity.
-So if there is a parking offence or ... something else happening in Bangalore etcetera, they would be held liable," the Indian official said.
+So if there is a parking offence or ... something else happening in Bangalore etc, they would be held liable," he said.

 Khobragade was released in New York on $250,000 bail after giving up her passport and pleading not guilty to visa fraud and making false statements about how much she paid her Indian housekeeper.
 She faces a maximum of 15 years in prison if convicted on both counts.